USS Ralph Johnson Conducts Replenishment at Sea

-The Arleigh Burke-class guided-missile destroyer USS Ralph Johnson (DDG 114) conducts a replenishment-at-sea with USNS Rappahannock (T-AO-204) in the North Pacific Ocean, May 13.
+240525-N-NF288-034 NORTH PACIFIC OCEAN (May 25, 2024) Cmdr.
+Robert Clarkson, executive officer of the Arleigh Burke-class guided-missile destroyer USS Ralph Johnson (DDG 114) observes a replenishment-at-sea with USNS Rappahannock (T-AO-204) in the North Pacific Ocean, May 25.
 Ralph Johnson is forward deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th fleet’s principal surface force.
-(U.S. Navy video by Mass Communication Specialist Seaman Trevor Hale)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Jamaal Liddell)

 |Date Taken: